 What happens if the successful bidder fails to pay the remaining balance?

 Failure to pay the remaining balance in person by 4:00 pm Friday, November 19, 2021, will result in the forfeiture of your deposit and the "next highest bidder" will be contacted.

 What type of deed is used to transfer title?

 The Auditor's Office will issue an Auditor's Deed.
 The Franklin County Auditor cannot give any warranty of title.

 An Auditor's Deed conveys title to a new owner but does not give the standard warranties like clear title.

 Upon receipt of final payment, the Auditor's Office will issue and record an Auditor's Deed to the successful bidder which will be mailed to the address provided on the registration form.
-Fees will have already been collected from you (See FAQ No. 16 above).
+Fees will have already been collected from you (See "When do I have to pay the remaining balance due?" above).